 The report invites the committee to assess whether enforcement action is expedient with regard to a breach of condition at land off Fairfield Road, Hardhorn.
-The report includes details of the work required by the condition placed on the appeal decision, an update on the work done so far in order to comply with the condition, and officers' assessment of the merits of enforcement.
+The report includes details of the work required by the condition placed on the appeal decision, a further update on the work done so far in order to comply with the condition, and officers' assessment of the merits of enforcement.
 The report takes account of the personal circumstances of the site residents.

-The report concludes, after consideration of all of the factors relating to the site, and its residents, along with legal advice that formal enforcement action would not be expedient at this time and that it would be more appropriate for officers to continue to work with the residents of the site to ensure compliance with the condition in the next planting season.
-This will be frustrating for neighbouring residents, but as progress is being made it would be appropriate to ensure that this is maintained.
+The report concludes, after consideration of all of the factors relating to the site, and its residents, the work done so far, along with legal advice that formal enforcement action would not be expedient at this time and that it would be more appropriate for officers to continue to work with the residents of the site to ensure full compliance with the remaining work required to be undertaken by the condition.